Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 **Step 2: Proposal Submission.** A [Project Proposal](https://moondao.com/propose) ([MoonDAO Project Proposal Template](https://docs.google.com/document/d/1p8rV9RlvFk6nAJzWh-tvroyPvasjjrvgKpyX8ibGX3I/edit#heading=h.wq6048m686gd)) must be filled out.
 The proposal must be posted **24 hours before** the Senate meeting.
 If the proposal does not follow its relevant template, then it will not be considered valid and will not go forward for a Senate vote.
 See our Proposal Process for more information on how proposals are passed.

-The Proposal must follow the template provided hereunder, if the proposal does not follow its relevant template, then it will not be considered valid and will not go forward for a Senate vote.

 ## Start

 The Project’s Lead becomes a member of the **Senate** as outlined in our DAO Constitution.
 Members of the Senate retain their position until the end of the quarter when their objective is completed.
 Senate members are required to attend weekly Senate meetings and required to vote and review incoming proposals.
 The Project Lead must ensure the following is completed BEFORE receiving their budget: